ProofPilot

-ProofPilot is an American Internet company with offices in New York City.
-Its namesake product is a digital protocol automation platform that aims to eliminate guesswork and protocol deviations in clinical settings.
-Chris Venezia joined as the Chief Executive Officer in 2022.
+ProofPilot is an American clinical trial technology company headquartered in New York City.
+The platform is designed to make clinical trials simple and predictable for study sponsors, trial sites, and patients.
+Chris Venezia has served as the Chief Executive Officer since 2022.

 History

 ProofPilot grew out of the consulting firm Cyclogram in 2013.
-Matthew Amsden started Cyclogram in 2005.
+Cyclogram was started by Matthew Amsden in 2005.

 Early versions of the platform supported studies in the United States, Brazil and Peru.
 ProofPilot participated in the BluePrint Health Incubator program in the winter of 2014.